mykelalvis/Lynker-ioos-KB/KB/Release Engineering/deployment.md

 ### Redeployment

 Redeployment is risky business.
 Updating in-place, while it tends to produce good results in the time axis, produces poor results regarding [[risk]].
+Producing some form of [[blue-green deployment]] rather than updating an existing resource is usually more advisable (assuming the availability of resources, etc).

-However, most people want every situation to be unique.
+However, most people want to think their situation is unique.
+Thus, redeploys are a real thing.

+#TODO Write more about what a terrible idea in-place redeployments are

 ## Standard Deployment Conditions

 Sometimes, certain conditions are so common that they can be extracted to some centralized location and referenced at that location rather than repeating the steps.

+The first and most consistent condition is the ability to acquire the [[#Deployable Artifact]].

-For instance, if one was meant to deploy an application to some cloud provider in the "production account", it is reasonable to expect that they need "production account" keys.
+In addition, if one was meant to deploy an application to some cloud provider in the nominal "production account", it is reasonable to expect that they need "production account" keys.
 However, _it is **not reasonable** to fail to indicate those standard conditions at least once_.

 ### Example Standard Deployment Conditions